-When an incident of bullying has taken place, staff will record and report each incidenton CPOMs.
-In the case of racist bullying, this must be reported to the Headteacher.
+When an incident of bullying has taken place, staff will record and report each incident on CPOMs.
+An alert for all of these incidents will automatically be sent to the HT and DHT.
 Confirmed cases of bullying must be recorded and followed up for a period of time afterwards.
 All incidents of bullying will be discussed with all relevant staff and parents of the children involved, in order that everyone can be vigilant and that further incidents by the same child(ren) may be prevented from happening in the future.
 Incidents of bullying will be discussed with the Governing Body.